terpnetwork/badges/README.md

 # Badges

+## TODO
+- `contracts/nft/src/contract:93`: fix query to contract addr `&minter.minter` so that the trait bound is satisfied.

 Badges is an NFT protocol that allows anyone to permissionlessly create digital badges, as rewards for participants of events, or people who achieve certain accomplishments.

 ## Overview